CTH-Controls-Inc/dev-test-exercise/README.md

 1. Fork this repository to a public one on your account.
 2. Complete the exercise.
 3. When you're done, submit your fork as a pull request back to this repository.

+## How to run using docker

+Just using Dockerfile Command:
+1. docker build -t login-app .
+2. docker run —name login-app -p 3000:3000 -it login-app When using dockercompose:
+1. docker compose up -d —build webservice